DaoCloud/DaoCloud-docs/docs/en/docs/amamba/user-guide/oam/create.md

 - Make sure to [Create a Workspace](../../../ghippo/user-guide/workspace/workspace.md) and [Create a User](../../../ghippo/user-guide/access-control/user.md/).
 - Add the user to the workspace and assign 'Workspace Editor' or higher permissions.
+- Both the [vela-core](../../pluggable-components.md#deploying-the-vela-core-component) and [argo-cd](../../pluggable-components.md#deploying-the-argo-cd-component) components have been installed.

 ## Procedure